intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 proposal that can help optimize connectivity with systems that are periodically on or reachable (such as satellites).
 We expect more proposals in the future.

+## About the contents of this workshop report

+This document is a report on the proceedings of the workshop.
+The views and positions documented in this report are those expressed during the workshop by participants, and do not necessarily reflect IAB views and positions.

+Furthermore, the content of the report comes from presentations given by workshop participants and notes taken during the discussions, without interpretation or validation.
+Thus, the content of this report follows the flow and dialog of the workshop and documents a few next steps and actions, but did not attempt to determine or record consensus on these.

 # Scope {#scope}